Het21/Het21/README.md

 ## Hi there 👋
 I am a software developer working on ELK stack & ML stuff with the latest CI/CD technologies.
 My background ranges from Computer Science to Big Data and I did my co-op as a Full Stack Developer.

 You'll either find me working on different projects or researching case studies and research papers in order to keep myself updated.
-I am really passionate about the work I do.
-I am a detail-oriented, responsible and committed individual, with a get-it-done-efficiently spirit and often tend to take an analytical approach to problem solving.
+I am really passionate about the work I do and often tend to take an analytical approach to problem solving.

 My technical proficiencies include: